Published On: Mar 04 2013 01:20:52 PM ESTUpdated On: Mar 07 2015 02:00:00 AM EST

 1967: Alice B. Toklas, the companion to writer Gertrude Stein for nearly 40 years, dies at the age of 89 in Paris, France.
 Toklas and Stein met in Paris in 1907 and hosted parties that attracted expatriate American writers, such as Ernest Hemingway, Paul Bowles, Thornton Wilder and Sherwood Anderson, and avant-garde painters, including Picasso, Matisse and Braque.
 Stein's bestselling memoir, published in 1933, was titled "The Autobiography of Alice B. Toklas."
 The couple remained together until Stein's death in 1946.

-1964: Actress and comedian Wanda Sykes, best known for her regular role the sitcom "The New Adventures of Old Christine" and for her appearances on HBO's "Curb Your Enthusiasm," is born in Portsmouth, Va.
+1964: Actress and comedian Wanda Sykes, best known for her regular role the sitcom "The New Adventures of Old Christine" and for her appearances on HBO's "Curb Your Enthusiasm," is born in Portsmouth, Virginia.
 Sykes is also known for roles in movies such as "Monster-in-Law," "My Super Ex-Girlfriend," "Evan Almighty" and "License to Wed," and for voicing characters in animated movies like "Over the Hedge," "Barnyard," "Rio" and "Ice Age: Continental Drift."

 1960: Ivan Lendl, a former world No. 1 professional tennis player who has been described as one of the greatest tennis players of all time, is born in Ostrava, Czechoslovakia.
 He was one of the game's most dominant players in the 1980s and captured eight Grand Slam singles titles in his career.
 He competed in 19 Grand Slam singles finals, a record surpassed by Roger Federer in 2009.

-1960: Former major-league outfielder Joe Carter, a five-time All Star who won two World Series titles with the Toronto Blue Jays in 1992 and 1993, is born in Oklahoma City, Okla.
+1960: Former major-league outfielder Joe Carter, a five-time All Star who won two World Series titles with the Toronto Blue Jays in 1992 and 1993, is born in Oklahoma City, Oklahoma.
 Carter, who also played for the Chicago Cubs, Cleveland Indians, San Diego Padres, Baltimore Orioles and San Francisco Giants during his 16-year career, is most famous for hitting a walk-off home run to win the 1993 World Series for the Blue Jays (pictured).

-1952: Pro Football Hall of Fame wide receiver Lynn Swann, a four-time Super Bowl champion in his nine-season career with the Pittsburgh Steelers, is born in Alcoa, Tenn.
+1952: Pro Football Hall of Fame wide receiver Lynn Swann, a four-time Super Bowl champion in his nine-season career with the Pittsburgh Steelers, is born in Alcoa, Tennessee.
 Swann, who played collegiately at the University of Southern California and is also an inductee of the College Football Hall of Fame, was also a three-time Pro Bowl selection and won MVP honors in Super Bowl X in 1976.
 He also was a football and sports broadcaster for ABC Sports from 1976–2006, but left for an unsuccessful run for Pennsylvania governor.

-1950: Pro Football Hall of Fame full back Franco Harris, who played all but one year of his 13-year career with the Pittsburgh Steelers, is born in Fort Dix, N.J.
+1950: Pro Football Hall of Fame full back Franco Harris, who played all but one year of his 13-year career with the Pittsburgh Steelers, is born in Fort Dix, New Jersey.
 A nine-time Pro Bowl selection and the 1972 NFL Offensive Rookie of the Year, he won four Super Bowl titles with the Steelers, including winning MVP honors in Super Bowl IX in 1975.

 1944: Country singer-songwriter Townes Van Zandt is born in Fort Worth, Texas.
 He was notorious for his drug addictions and alcoholism before dying on Jan.
-1, 1997, at the age of 52 in Smyrna, Tenn., from health problems stemming from his years of substance abuse.
+1, 1997, at the age of 52 in Smyrna, Tennessee, from health problems stemming from his years of substance abuse.
 Although he struggled to find commercial success while alive, the 2000s saw a resurgence of interest in his music.
 Today, many of his songs, including "Pancho and Lefty," "If I Needed You," "To Live is to Fly" and "No Place to Fall," are considered standards of their genre.

-1942: Televangelist Tammy Faye Bakker is born Tamara Faye LaValley in International Falls, Minn.
+1942: Televangelist Tammy Faye Bakker is born Tamara Faye LaValley in International Falls, Minnesota.
 She was married from 1961 to 1992 to televangelist, and later convicted felon, Jim Bakker and co-hosted the popular evangelical Christian television program "The PTL Club" with him.
 She died of cancer at age 65 on July 20, 2007.

 1939: Glamour magazine begins publishing as Glamour of Hollywood.